 Anti-racism resources: Continuing the focus

-Winston Clements is a specialist in Diversity and Inclusion with an emphasis on unconscious bias, inclusive leadership, recruitment and selection.
+Winston Ben Clements is a Diversity and Inclusion Consultant, specialising in unconscious bias, disability awareness and anti-racism.
 He is passionate about supporting the world’s leading organisations to deliver cultural change that is truly inclusive.

-Last October we celebrated and commemorated Black History Month.
+Each year we celebrate and commemorated Black History Month in October.
 It is an annual opportunity for people, governments and organisations across the United Kingdom to recognise the contributions black people make to society.

-However, as the events of the past year have demonstrated, racism is not limited to the month of October, and the focus must remain year-round in actively building anti-racist organisations and societies.
-2020 was a year when we witnessed horrific events that have galvanised the fight against racism: acts of brutality that are certainly not new or on the increase but ones which have captured our attention.
-As the American actor Will Smith put it in a recent interview, “racism is not getting worse, it’s getting filmed.”
+However, as the events of 2020 have demonstrated, racism is not limited to one month, and the focus must remain year-round in actively building anti-racist organisations and societies.
+In 2020 we witnessed horrific events that have galvanised the fight against racism: acts of brutality that are certainly not new or on the increase but ones that have captured our attention.
+As the American actor Will Smith put it in an interview at the time, “racism is not getting worse, it’s getting filmed.”

 There is now recognition that it is our collective responsibility to challenge and dismantle racism in all its forms and at all levels.
 “Not being racist” is no longer acceptable and we are seeing a shift towards being “anti-racist.”
 People are marching and educating themselves on racism, whilst leaders are ensuring that bias is being addressed in the workplace.
 But we have been here before.
 The Brixton riots in the 80s, the Los Angeles riots in the 90s, as well as several incidents in the U.S and globally in the past decade.
 Therefore, much more work is needed to embed sustainable change, otherwise we will end up with another false dawn.